nationalarchives/design-system/src/content/required-content/index.md

 ### Service-specific cookies

-Publish a page that explains the cookies that your service uses, what their purposes is and how long they live.
+Publish a page that explains the cookies that your service uses, what their purpose is and how long they live.
 You can see an example of this on page describing [cookies used on The National Archives website](https://www.nationalarchives.gov.uk/cookies/details/).